backupbrew/switchbrew/PCV services.md

 ### SetVoltageValue

-Takes in a voltage and sets the LDO to this voltage.
+Takes in a voltage in microvolts and sets the LDO to this voltage.

 # rtc